Communications Security Establishment: Communications Security Establishment

 In 1975, the CBNRC was transferred to the Department of National Defence (DND) by an Order in Council, and became the Communications Security Establishment.
 CSE was now publicly known, and had diversified since the Cold War becoming the primary SIGINT resource in Canada.

 In 1988, CSE created the Canadian System Security Centre to establish a Canadian computer security standard among other goals.
 This led to the publication of the Canadian Trusted Computer Product Evaluation Criteria.

 Following the September 11 attacks in 2001, Canada's Anti-terrorism Act (ATA) was ratified, receiving royal assent on 18 December 2001.
 It amended the National Defence Act to formally acknowledge and mandate the activities of CSE.
 It also made amendments to the Canadian Security Intelligence Service Act, the Criminal Code, and the Official Secrets Act (later the Security of Information Act).

 In early 2008, in line with the Federal Identity Program (FIP) of the Government of Canada, which requires all federal agencies to have the word Canada in their name, CSE adopted the applied title Communications Security Establishment Canada (CSEC; Centre de la sécurité des télécommunications Canada, CSTC).
 Since mid-2014, the organization has used its legal name (Communications Security Establishment) and initials (CSE) on its website and in public statements.

-In November 2011, CSE was made an independent agency, though still operating under the National Defence portfolio and constrained by the National Defence Act.
+In November 2011, CSE was made an independent agency.

 In June 2019, the Communications Security Establishment Act was passed as part of an omnibus national security bill called the National Security Act 2017.
 Coming into force two months later, in August, the act set out the mandate and powers of CSE.
 As part of the omnibus bill, oversight of CSE activities was assumed by the newly created National Security and Intelligence Review Agency (NSIRA).